RaeAnnG/Hawaii_Airbnb/README.md

 ### Key Takeaways

-* WHat were the key differences based on season changes?
 * Super Hosts have a slightly higher average rating and have significantly more reviews than other hosts and are the slightly more affordable option on average.
-* The most expensive options have a lower rating than the more affordable options on average.-----
+* The most expensive options have a lower rating than the more affordable options on average.
 * This project facilitated learning outcomes in SQL, sklearn.model selection, sklearn preprocessing, StandardScaler, Python, data analysis, geospatial analysis, and data visualization techniques.
 It enhanced our problem-solving and data-driven decision-making skills.
-*

 ### Link to Airbnb Website